 Most analytics tools will tell you how many visitors you got from each marketing channel.
-What they won't tell you is how much money each channel made you.
+What they will not tell you is how much money each channel made you.

 What Is Marketing Attribution?